-When the heat can’t be beat
+When the heat can’t be beat: Americans just try to live with it

 The annual heat wave season has more than tripled in length to 68 days, from 22, over that same period.
 Extremes are spreading to many regions that are ill-equipped to deal with excessive heat, like the Pacific Northwest, where hundreds of people died in a heat wave last summer, and where temperatures soared again this week into triple digits.
 Homeowners in the region who once needed just a fan to stay cool are racing to install central air.

 “This is a new normal, but don’t get used to it, because normal is going to get worse and worse until we rein in our emissions” of carbon from burning fossil fuels, said Kristina Dahl, a principal climate scientist at the Union of Concerned Scientists, an advocacy group.

 In Phoenix, America’s most sweltering big city, popular mountain trails are closed from 11 a.m. to 5 p.m. on dangerously hot days.
 The Fire Department sends backup firefighters to relieve crews in case they overheat on calls at the height of day, when temperatures can easily touch 115 degrees.

 Across the Valley of the Sun — even the name sounds oppressive on a 110-degree day — many hikers strap on headlamps in the dark, forming a glittering constellation up the sides of Phoenix’s Piestewa Peak.